 This seminar series plans to bring together experts from the applied and theoretical aspects of critical transitions.
 We plan to have talks spread across a broad spectrum, ranging from, but not limited to, climate science to combustion to financial markets to ecology to epidemiology to neuroscience.
-The seminar series is aimed at disseminating the state of the art in the prediction of critical transitions in these diverse fields of study, foster international collaborations, and promote discussion.
+The seminar series is aimed at disseminating state of the art in the prediction of critical transitions in these diverse fields of study, fostering international collaborations, and promoting discussion.

 For more information, kindly reach out to us at firstname.lastname@example.org.

 R. I. Sujith

 Prof. R. I. Sujith is the D. Srinivasan Chair Professor at IIT Madras.
 Sujith is a leading expert on the application of dynamical systems and complex systems theory to thermoacoustic instabilities and oscillatory instabilities in general.
 He is an Alexander von Humboldt fellow and a Hans Fischer Senior Fellow of the Institute for Advanced Study at TU Munich.

 Prof. Jürgen Kurths is Senior Advisor for “Complexity Science” at Potsdam Institute for Climate Impact Research (PIK) and Humboldt University, Berlin.
 He is a leading expert in the fields of theoretical physics and complex systems science with applications to the Earth system, power grid infrastructure, the human brain, and systems that are characterized by a high degree of interactions and nonlinearity.